canonical/microk8s/README.md

 ```

 #### User access without sudo
-If the *microk8s* user group exist at MicroK8s `snap install` time, users on that group
+If the *microk8s* user group exists at MicroK8s `snap install` time, users in that group
 will be granted access to `microk8s` commands.

 At any point you grant access to a specific group with: